MohammedAl13/Active-Directory-lab/README.md

 ## Introduction

 In this project, I will be building a full SOC environment.
 To give a brief overview, I will be making a virtual environment, next I will disable all security controls of that environment.
 Security events generated will be collected and analyzed.
 Lastly, the enviroment will be hardened and observed again.
-This project is inspired by ERIC CAPUANO Blog post, "So you want to be a SOC Analyst?
+This project is inspired by Eric Capuano's Blog post, "So you want to be a SOC Analyst?
 Intro" as well as Gerald Augers video "Uncover the Secrets of a Home SOC Analyst Lab."
 Since these post are a bit old, ad many of the tools used have since upgraded and/or changed, we will need to make a few changes but it will mostly remain the same.

 This full SOC Home Lab consist of the following components/tools:
 - VM Ware